-Finally there’s that fuzzy headed fog.
-You might not be imagining it as the amount of sleep you have can directly impact your cognitive behaviour functions such as focus, memory and decision making.
+Finally, there’s that fuzzy-headed fog.
+You might not be imagining it as the amount of sleep you have can directly impact your cognitive behavior functions such as focus, memory and decision making.
 Or it could be that you’ve slept past your usual morning coffee break so your blood sugar levels are a bit skew-whiff.

 That’s because quantity doesn’t mean quality – you could be in bed for eight hours but waking up during the night or struggling to dose off in the first place.
 Henderson drums home that this is why it’s so important to listen to your body.
 “If you’ve had a particularly busy week and are feeling run down, you need time for your body to heal itself.”
 In which case, don’t panic if you’re sleeping through your alarm.
 It’s only if it turns into an ongoing habit of eight hours plus you might want to reassess the situation.

 Kwok CS, Kontopantelis E, Kuligowski G, et al. Self-reported sleep duration and quality and cardiovascular disease and mortality: a dose-response meta-analysis.
 J Am Heart Assoc.
 2018;7(15):e008552. doi:10.1161/JAHA.118.008552

 Leng Y, Cappuccio FP, Wainwright NW, et al. Sleep duration and risk of fatal and nonfatal stroke: a prospective study and meta-analysis.
 Neurology.
 2015;84(11):1072-1079. doi:10.1212/WNL.0000000000001371

 Plante DT.
 Hypersomnia in mood disorders: a rapidly changing landscape.
 Curr Sleep Med Rep. 2015;1(2):122-130. doi:10.1007/s40675-015-0017-9